 Pork: Unsure of what to do with your rack of ribs?
 A jerk rub accompanied with a pineapple barbecue sauce can bring the fresh taste of the tropics to your smoked meats.
 Rub those ribs down with seasoning similar to the brisket we discussed earlier.
 Using paprika, garlic, salt, pepper and any other spices of your choosing will relish delicious ribs tailored to your palette.
 These ribs are already loaded with flavor after the dry rub, but bump it up a notch with a zesty pineapple barbecue sauce.
 You will love it.

 Fish: Pick up the catch of the day or pull some filets out of the freezer for deliciously smoked fish.
 The night before smoking fish, you must brine it, letting the fish lay in a shallow pan of salt water overnight, refrigerated.
 The next day, allow the fish to dry for about half an hour before placing the fish in the smoker.
 Make sure the surface of the smoker is well greased so the delicate fish does not fall apart.
 Our favorite thing to do with smoked fish?
 Fish dip!
 We especially love tilapia and snapper as a fish choice.
 Simply perfection.
-See how to smoke salmon.
+See my best recipe for smoked salmon.

 See the Char-Broil Vertical Electric Smoker at Amazon

 - Below you can find five helpful tips to produce the best-smoked eats:

 - Be precautious not to use an excessive amount of hardwood chips.
 Using more than the recommended amount can result in overly smoky or even abnormally colored smoked goods.
 That is bad.

 - Thick smoke in the barbecuer should always be in movement, producing the fullest flavor for you smoked meat.
 Make sure it moves.